beric7/bearing_condition_state_classifier/README.md

 3. Configure and run the **effnet_main.py**.

 ## Extracting sub-images from bounding box data
-The bearing dataset was created by extracting all the bounded objects in the [COCO-Bridge-2021+ dataset](/access/not_ready.png).
+The bearing dataset was created by extracting all the bounded objects in the [COCO-Bridge-2021+ dataset](https://doi.org/10.7294/16624495.v1).
 These extracted objects were saved as sub-images to be used for image classification.
 Here we explain how this process worked so that you can do the same for any dataset or re-create our results.

 ***WORKING ON THIS SECTION*** - ***COMING SOON***

 ## Building a Custom Dataset

-0. **If you are planning to extend on the bearing dataset, then please read the annotation guidelines provided by the author in the :red_circle: [bearing dataset](/access/not_ready.png) repository.**
+0. **If you are planning to extend on the bearing dataset, then please read the annotation guidelines provided by the author in the :green_circle: [bearing dataset](https://doi.org/10.7294/16624642.v1) repository.**

 1. We suggest that you use jpeg for the RGB image files.
 Label/Classify images before they are resized.
 We advised against beginning with images which are already resized.
 Before resizing the images, if you want to see some statistics on image heights and widths then you can use the **run_histogram.py**.